Why Tracking Day‑After GLP‑1 Symptoms Matters

 -

-Fine‑tune reminders: if a symptom recurs predictably, add a gentle check‑in or hydration prompt on those days.
+Fine‑tune reminders: if a symptom recurs predictably, add a symptom check‑in reminder with Pepio’s schedule management.
+For hydration prompts, use your phone’s native reminders.

 -